American Bladesmith Society: History

 Bill Moran had been elected chairman of the Knifemakers' Guild in 1972.
 At that time, there were fewer than a dozen practicing bladesmiths in America, and this number was decreasing, whereas the number of stock removal knifemakers was increasing.
 To remedy this, Moran unveiled 8 pattern welded blades at the 1973 show, dubbing them "Damascus Steel," and he handed out a booklet on how to forge the steel to the knifemakers in attendance.

 Within months, a handful of knifemakers had begun making Damascus blades: Bill Bagwell, Don Hastings, Michael Connor, and Sid Birt.
 By 1976 more than a dozen bladesmiths were making Damascus steel, and on December 4, 1976, Moran wrote the by-laws.

 In 1985, the ABS held its first "hammer-in" at Dubois, Wyoming in conjunction with the University of Wyoming.
 The following year it was moved to Washington, Arkansas in conjunction with Texarkana College.
-This campus had a replica of James Black’s blacksmith shop where, during the winter of 1830 and 1831, American frontiersman James Bowie purchased a knife from Black.
+This campus had a replica of James Black’s blacksmith shop where, during the winter of 1830–1831, American frontiersman James Bowie purchased a knife from Black.
 This hammer-in, named the Piney Woods Hammer-In, still occurs semi-annually.

 In 1988, the ABS established the criteria for Mastersmith and Journeyman.
 In 1991, Moran stepped down as its President.
 But the Society unanimously elected him “Chairman Emeritus,” meaning that he would serve on the board for the balance of his life.

 In 1988, on the grounds of Historic Washington State Park in Hempstead County, Arkansas, the ABS and Texarkana College founded a Bladesmithing School in collaboration with the Pioneer Washington Foundation and the Arkansas State Parks.
 The campus was located near where historians believed that James Black had first forged the Bowie knife.
-From 1988 to 2001, Bill Moran taught at least one class a year at the school from basic knife making to the forging of Damascus steel.
+From 1988 to 2001, Bill Moran taught at least one class a year at the school, from basic knife making to the forging of Damascus steel.
 Upon his retirement from teaching in 2001, the school was renamed the William F. Moran School of Bladesmithing.
 The American Bladesmith Society is now associated with Texarkana College in Arkansas, Haywood Community College in North Carolina, and the New England School of Metalwork in Maine which offer Bladesmithing courses taught by experienced ABS Master Smiths and Journeyman Smiths.